 The Upsides of the Medicare Advantage Hospice Benefit

 Integration of hospice into the continuum of care will likely solve, rather than exacerbate the current uncertainty as to when to initiate hospice care.
 A recent study showed that there is only a “too late” problem: the median length of hospice care was 12.5 days, suggesting that patients are being admitted to hospice for less than 2 weeks, whereas the hospice benefit is designed for those who, according to their doctors, are likely to live as long as 6 months.

-Inclusion of hospice into the continuum of care adopts a more holistic approach that not only is preferred by MA enrollees, but is also more cost-effective.
-Research suggests that early access to palliative care services for patients with advanced cancer improves survival as well as quality of life.1
+The inclusion of hospice into the continuum of care adopts a more holistic approach that not only is preferred by MA enrollees but is also more cost-effective.
+Research suggests that early access to palliative care services for patients with advanced cancer improves survival as well as the quality of life.1

 Substantial amounts of money are spent by CMS for care at the end of life.
 In a three year study of Denmark, England, France, Germany, Japan, the Netherlands, Taiwan, the United States, and the Canadian province of Quebec, the proportion spent during the last 12 months of life ranged from 8.5 percent (United States) to 11.2 percent (Taiwan) of total healthcare costs.

 Quality of Life